awc-create/web-dev-wizard-site/README.md

 # Web Dev Wizard CLI 🧙‍♂️

-Welcome to **Web Dev Wizard**, a CLI tool that scaffolds fully styled and functional Next.js websites—ready to launch.
+Welcome to **Web Dev Wizard**, a TypeScript-powered CLI tool that scaffolds fully styled and functional Next.js websites — ready to launch.

 ---